monhacks/patched-crystal/ReadMe.txt

 ~~0.2~~

-Love ball works as intended
+-Love ball works as intended

 ~~0.1~~

-Ghost type attacks take advantage of Special Attack stat instead of Attack stat.
+-Ghost type attacks take advantage of Special Attack stat instead of Attack stat.
-(Im not sure if this counts as a bug but for me it seems weird that Ghost type attacks were physical instead of special, so i changed it.)

-Haunter now evolves into Gengar at level 40.
+-Haunter now evolves into Gengar at level 40.
 (This was done for testing purposes and kept as is)

-Moon ball and Fast ball work as intended now.
+-Moon ball and Fast ball work as intended now.

-Status ailments increase a pokemon's catch rate as they should.
+-Status ailments increase a pokemon's catch rate as they should.